 7 Referral Program Best Practices For Wooing Customers

 But asking for referrals can be awkward.
-Even if you have an awesome product and a stellar customer experience, you may be afraid of coming off as desperate.
+Even if you have an awesome product and a stellar customer experience, you may be afraid of coming off as desperate or annoying your customers.

-Here are 7 referral program best practices that will help you tap into your loving customer base to generate a consistent stream of high-quality referral leads.
+Here are 7 referral program best practices that will help you tap into your loving customer base and generate a consistent stream of high-quality referral leads.

 1. Get closer to your customers